 UK Libraries has purchased a number of e-resources or databases which specialize in primary sources for historical research.
 Take some time to get to know these - you’ll be glad you did!
 This list represents some important ones but is not exhaustive.
 There are many more primary source databases to which the Libraries subscribes.
-You can find more using the "Databases" tab in the search box on the Libraries homepage.
+You can find more using the "Databases" link on the Libraries homepage.
 Newspaper databases also can be considered primary source databases for historical research.
 To see more information on those visit the Finding Articles page in this guide.

 More than 6,500 historical periodical titles from the Colonial Era through the early 20th Century (1684-1912), ranging from early works imported by the colonists to later titles published on American soil.

 Archival collection from the British National Archives.
 The content spans 30 years, from the election of the National Party in 1948 through to 1980; a period in which South Africa faced increasing international resistance and boycotts, internal strikes and violent demonstrations

 "Advice Literature for men and women."
 Access to approximately 50,000 images of original manuscript and printed material, including a strong core of documents from the Bodleian Library, Oxford.
 Ephemeral material such as ballads, cartoons and pamphlets are featured alongside diaries, advice literature, medical journals, conduct books and periodicals.